 You’ll find the Tel Aviv HaCarmel Market in the heart of the city selling cheap vegetables, fruit, snacks, meat, and cheese – enough to make a delicious meal.

 There are similar markets throughout the country, like the famous Mechane Yehuda Market in Jerusalem.

 6. Local is cheaper

-Look for worker’s eateries in industrial areas or the small hole-in-the-wall take-out restaurants where you see long lines of hungry locals.
-Get used to falafel, shawarma (gyro) and hummus to enjoy budget Israeli street food.
+Look for worker’s eateries in industrial areas or the tiny hole-in-the-wall take-out restaurants where you see long lines of hungry locals.
+Get used to falafel, shawarma (gyro), and hummus to enjoy budget Israeli street food.

-Watch out for the restaurants where it is not free and your table is loaded up with lots of little plates that you will be paying for individually!
+Watch out for the restaurants where it is not free, and your table is loaded with lots of little plates that you will be paying for individually!

 Israeli water is potable, so you can refill your water bottle instead of buying bottled water.

 7. Public buses – the Anonymous Rav-Kav Card Daily Pass

 A regular paper ticket for an Israeli inner-city bus costs 6.9NIS within 1 zone (Tel Aviv/Gush Dan, for example) and 10.9NIS between zones; the ticket can be used for 90 minutes.

 Israel has a Smart transportation card called a Rav-Kav (similar to the Oyster Card in London).